 Login to SSH with these Master Credentials.

 Empty your public_html directory

-After providing your database information, the installation will soon complete installing Symfony
+After providing your database information, the Symfony installation will soon be complete.

 Open any web browser and access the welcome page of Symfony by entering

 That’s it: your latest version of Symfony is ready to use.

 Deploy Using GitLab on Cloudways Platform